python-webuntis/python-webuntis/docs/quickstart.rst

 ::

-    # a minimal example, these keywords are absolutely neccessary
+    # a minimal example, these parameters are absolutely neccessary
     s = webuntis.Session(
         server='webuntis.grupet.at:8080',
         username='api',